Peteribrahim1/countries/README.md

 After launching the app the first screen that comes up is the screen that displays the list of countries and their capital.
 If a user should tap on a country, it takes the user to the details screen that displays more information about a country.
 The app has a search bar that a user can use to search for a country and it comes up immediately.
 The app also has a filter option from the main screen that when tapped will pop up a modal bottom sheet that leads a user to the filtering by region(continent) option.
 At this point the user should select the continents he/she wants to view and press show result and the app filters the list to those regions.
 The app is intuitive and user friendly and also has a dark mode option to suite different users preference.

 ## DESCRIPTION OF LIBRARIES USED
-1. ### switcher_button
-   I made use of the switcher button to implement the switching of my dark and light them mode.

 2. ### Provider
    I made use of the provider state management tool in the implementation of my dark/light mode.